 During this Easter Season, we remember that the “long walk” of Jesus through His suffering, shame and death on the cross was part of His gift to us.
 Yet the “long walk” that delivered our Lord through the grave and out again into resurrected life is truly the most extraordinary, beautiful, and incredible gift that we could ever be given.
 For in Jesus’ resurrection, we have hope for our own!
 In His life, we have the assurance of life everlasting in the presence of our loving and gracious God!
 May you and I seize every opportunity we have to proclaim that joyful message of our faith!
 Christ is risen!
 His is risen indeed!
 Alleluia! ~ Pastor Pete

 Rev. Pete Ullmann began his ministry at Jesup Presbyterian Church in December 2013.
 He is a native of Tampa, Florida where he earned his undergraduate degree at the University of South Florida.
 Following college, Pastor Pete moved to Richmond, Virginia where he earned graduate degrees in Divinity and Christian Education from Union Theological Seminary in Virginia and the Presbyterian School of Christian Education.
 Since his ordination in August, 1997, Pastor Pete has served churches in Middle Tennessee and North Georgia prior to moving to Jesup.
-He and his wife Dawn are enjoying living in Wayne County, along with their nine year old son Nate.
+He and his wife Dawn are enjoying living in Wayne County, along with their thirteen year old son Nate.